 What to look for:

-The Sertifikat Standar confirms that the company meets all standard requirements for operating under KBLI 68111.
+The Sertifikat Standar confirms that the company meets all standard requirements for operating under its real estate KBLI classification.
 It's a separate document from the NIB and is required for medium-risk business activities like real estate rental.

 What to look for: